ngardiner/TWCManager/docs/modules/EMS_DSMRreader.md

 ### Note

 Given that DSMR-reader measures the total household consumption, this includes the TWC.
 As a result, the TWC's load will be included in the  Consumption via the P1 output of the smart power meter.
-Please ensure the following configuration setting is enabled in your `config.json` file:
+The smart meter does not know the total PV power delivery, just how much power is being delivered back to the grid.
+Please ensure the following configuration settings are enabled in your `config.json` file:

 ```
 {
     "config": {
-        "subtractChargerLoad": true
+        "subtractChargerLoad": true,
+        "treatGenerationAsGridDelivery": true,
     }
 }
 ```